Topportunities at the LHC: Rare Top Decays with Light Singlets: Light BSM singlet particles

 Given that our new physics is manifestly flavour-violating, there can be strong constraints from the effects of flavor-changing neutral currents.
 This is most pertinent for the scalar $S$ which has flavor-changing interactions at dimension-five, so we discuss this possibility first.
 The possible effects naturally divide into four cases depending upon the mass and couplings:

 \begin{itemize} \item \textbf{Sub-mesonic scalar} --- When the new singlet species is light enough (e.g., below the $B$-meson mass scale $m_B$), it may be produced in meson decays \cite{Kamenik:2011vy}.
 Contributions to meson decays e.g. $B^+ \rightarrow \pi^+ + S$ can appear as diagrammed in the upper left of \cref{fig:flavorDiags}.
 With $\mathcal{O}(1)$ coupling, the decay width can be far larger than in the SM where it proceeds through an off-shell $W$ into a pair of fermions and is suppressed by phase space and an off-diagonal CKM.
 In fact, such exotic decays are probed by searches for decays such as $B^{\pm} \rightarrow \pi^\pm \nu \bar \nu$, which are constrained now down to a branching ratio below $\sim 10^{-5}$, and similarly for decays to kaons \cite{Belle:2017oht}.
 Resultingly, extremely light singlet bosons with flavor-changing dimension-5 interactions must have quite suppressed couplings, though in detail the constraint will depend on which operator is turned on along the lines of the $S$ lifetime discussion.
 If the bottom coupling is present already at tree-level, as with $(c/\Lambda_{NP}) S(\bar Q_{Li} \slashed{D} Q_{Lj})$, this gives a strong constraint which is roughly $c^2 (1 \tev/\Lambda_{NP})^2 \lesssim 10^{-11}$.
 If instead there is a coupling to light right-handed quarks, as for $S(\bar Q_{L3} u_{R1} \tilde{\Phi})$, a small Yukawa coupling is needed to flip the chirality and allow a $W$ loop.
-In which case the dominant decay may instead be at tree-level through an off-shell $W$, for example, $B^0 \rightarrow S + \pi^- + e^+ + \nu_e$, which would appear as extra contributions to the SM $\text{Br}(B^0 \rightarrow \pi^- + e^+ + \nu_e)$ which has been measured at $\sim 10^{-4}$ \cite{Belle:2013hlo}. \footnote{We note that the application of these constraints does assume the $S$ is invisible, and so one could imagine adding further operators allowing even a light $S$ to decay to mesons or charged leptons and hide amongst the uncertainties in those decay modes.}
+Alternatively, the decay may happen at the tree level through an off-shell $W$, for example, $B^0 \rightarrow S + \pi^- + e^+ + \nu_e$, which would appear as extra contributions to the SM $\text{Br}(B^0 \rightarrow \pi^- + e^+ + \nu_e)$ which has been measured at $\sim 10^{-4}$ \cite{Belle:2013hlo}.\footnote{We note that the application of these constraints does assume the $S$ is invisible, and so one could imagine adding further operators allowing even a light $S$ to decay to mesons or charged leptons and hide amongst the uncertainties in those decay modes.} Relative to the SM decay, which is suppressed by an off-diagonal CKM element, the BSM contribution is suppressed by an additional off-shell top quark, the inserted top-decay operator, as well as the phase space volume (due to the additional particle in the final state).
+Consequently, any reasonable BSM contribution should be significantly smaller than the experimental uncertainty of $\sim 10^{-5}$.